KrisComp16/KrisComp16/README.md

 ## <div align="center">👋Hello there!
 My name is Kristian and I am an aspiring games developer from the UK 👋</div>

-## <div align="center">⌨️I specialize in development in Unity using C#, but below are a list of the programs and languages that I have experience using⌨️</div>
+## <div align="center">⌨️I specialize in development in Unity using C#, but below are a list of the programs and languages that I have experience using (from most experienced on the left to least experienced on the right)⌨️</div>

 <br/>